touhidurabir/eloquent-wherelike/README.md

 The first param will be the targeted columns to search for and second one is the actual search term.

-One big advantage of this package is allow search based on model realtions .
-For example, say an user as one profile and profile table has **first_name** and **last_name** columns .
-Now to search users whoes first name match , we can do following
+One big advantage of this package is that is allows searches based on model relations.
+For example, say a user as one profile, and the profile table has **first_name** and **last_name** columns.
+In order to search users whose first name match, we can do following:

 ```php
 $users = User::whereLike(